Activeren huidige locatie

 Located directly across from Lafayette Park, The Hay-Adams Hotel offers the city's best view of the White House and Washington Monument.
 The hotel was named after statesman John Hay and historian Henry Adams, whose homes once occupied this spot.
 A number of periods and styles contribute to the ambiance of the hotel.
 The architecture is Italian Renaissance, while the guest rooms lean toward a Georgian or Edwardian style.
 The afternoon tea here is a Washington favorite.

-Hotel Palomar personifies elegance and beauty with its focus on artwork .
-Each room is designed for comfort and the staff takes care of your demands—so you always feel at home.
+The Royal Sonesta Washington DC, Dupont Circle personifies elegance and beauty with its focus on artwork.
+Each room is designed for comfort and the staff takes care of your demands, so you always feel at home.
 Chill out by the pool or keep fit at the gym.
 Grab a bite at the many on-site restaurants or unwind by the bar.
-Hotel Palomar is aptly located in the Georgetown neighborhood which is well known for shopping and sight-seeing.
+The Royal Sonesta Washington DC, Dupont Circle is conveniently located near the Georgetown neighborhood, which is well known for shopping and sight-seeing.
 This boutique hotel is also a few minutes away from Dupont Circle, which is known for its historical importance.
-A visit to Hotel Palomar is an unforgettable experience which will keep you coming back for more!

 A former apartment building, Henley Park Hotel features 119 gargoyles and exudes the charm of an English country home.
 Rooms are furnished in period pieces.The hotel restaurant, Cœur de Lion, offers a contemporary American menu.
 The hotel is within walking distance of the Washington Convention Center and the National Mall.